19045 Farmington Road

 • Optical Character Recognition (OCR / OCV) systems.

 Phoenix Imaging has been designing and fabricating illumination systems for machine vision projects since the early 1990's.
-The lighting system include High Frequency Fluorescent (both open and closed loop control, over 300 different models available), extremely uniform LED back lighting system (3 series), LED spotlights (3 series), precision control halogen light sources for fiber optic applications.
-Patented illuminations systems for large format flat components, Ceramic Tile / Glass Inspection Chambers, custom lighting system for unique customer applications.
+The lighting system include High Frequency Fluorescent (both open and closed loop control, over 300 different models available), extremely uniform LED back lighting system (3 series), LED spotlights (3 series), precision control light sources for challenging vision applications.
+Patented illuminations systems for large format flat components, Ceramic Tile / Glass Inspection Chambers, world class manual inspection environments and custom lighting systems for unique customer applications.
+Our LED Backlights generate extremely flat illumination fields and are used by system integration companies and end-users worldwide.

 The company offers machine vision integration services for all of the products and services that the company offers including: sensors, lenses, lighting products, image processors, and hardened inspection system for the industrial environment.
 Products and services are available to a wide customer base which includes: original equipment manufacturers, system integrators, machine builders and end-users.
 Phoenix Imaging offers a wide selection of machine vision systems from the low-cost compact vision sensor to complex image processing systems utilizing multiple high-resolution mega-pixel sensors.